 As you may be able to imagine, it is a tricky concept to deliver relevant information to the right person, at the right time.
 With content personalization, what was once deemed irrelevant, preferably because it was deemed impossible, is now possible.
 Content Personalization is a strategy that uses a consumer’s personal experiences online (data) to deliver relevant content based on that consumers likes and dislikes, browsing history, commonly searched terms, etc.

-Content Personalization is the means to optimize the consumers experience via either a website or a company campaign.
+Content Personalization is the means to optimize the consumer’s experience via either a website or a company campaign.
 For starters, this extraordinary marketing strategy is all about offering your customers a tailored experience based on their preferences and behaviors.
 Digital Service Providers such as Netflix, Hulu, and Amazon are known for their use of personalization, bringing their consumers relevant content and content suggestions.
-This is a strategy that has made vast improvement for many online platforms.
+This is a strategy that has made a vast improvement for many online platforms.

 How will you benefit from Content Personalization as a consumer?

 Let’s face it, ads are not going away any time soon.
 So, why not manage what we actually see and what we don’t see?
 Many of us spend more than enough time drifting through unwanted content just to get the information we desire.
 With Content Personalization, we are delivered content related to our search history.
 This allows us to spend less time online and gather what we seek in a manageable amount of time.

 Content Personalization is a great way to increase traffic to your site and/or your ad campaign.
 You are delivering content based on your target audience real-time preferences.
 Delivering relevant content is key to increasing traffic and sales.